MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - **Operational access and execution time**.
 Most required operations are exposed and accessible through the Azure Resource Manager API or the Azure portal.
 However, certain operations require assistance from support engineers.
 For example, a restore from a periodic backup of an Azure Cosmos DB database, or the recovery of a deleted resource, can be performed only by Azure support engineers via a support case.
 This dependency might affect the downtime of the application.
 For stateless resources, we recommend that you redeploy instead of waiting for support engineers to try to recover deleted resources.

 - **Policy enforcement**.
 Azure Policy provides a framework for enforcing and auditing security and reliability baselines to ensure compliance with common engineering criteria for mission-critical applications.
-More specifically, Azure Policy forms a key part of the Azure Resource Manager (ARM) control plane, supplementing RBAC by restricting the actions that authorized users can perform.
+More specifically, Azure Policy forms a key part of the Azure Resource Manager control plane, supplementing RBAC by restricting the actions that authorized users can perform.
 You can use Azure Policy to enforce vital security and reliability conventions across platform services.

 - **Modification and deletion of resources**.
 You can [lock Azure resources](/azure/azure-resource-manager/management/lock-resources) to prevent them from being modified or deleted.
 However, locks introduce management overhead in deployment pipelines.
 For most resources, we recommend a robust RBAC process with tight restrictions rather than resource locks.